wxleong/tpm2-cmd-ref/README.md

 #### tpm2_policyauthorizenv

 Allows for mutable policies by referencing to a policy from an NV index.
-In other words, an object policy is stored in NV and it can be replaced any time, hence mutable policy.
+In other words, an object policy is stored in NV and it can be replaced any time, hence mutable policy:

 ```
 # create NV to store policy